sketch-hq/material-icons-library/README.md

 - run `yarn install` to install all the dependencies.
 - run `yarn start` to generate the Sketch Library.
 Depending on your computer setup, this will take anywhere from a few seconds to a few minutes.
 For reference, building the Library takes about 9 seconds on a 2020 M1 MacBook Pro.
 You can also use `yarn open` to build the library and then open the resulting file in Sketch.

-If all went well, you'll now have a `material-design-icons.sketch` file on your project folder, about 7.5 Mb in size, with all the Material Design Icons neatly positioned on a grid on the `Symbols` page.
+If all went well, you'll now have a `material-design-icons.sketch` file on your project folder.
+It'll be about 7.5 Mb in size, with all the Material Design Icons neatly positioned on a grid on the `Symbols` page.

 ## Bonus